How taking your time can equal more upland bird shooting opportunities.

 Making the Most of the Pause

 How much should you stop throughout the day?
 It’s a fine balance.
 You want to cover some ground, but don’t want to move too fast.
 Pause for a five to eight second count every 30 yards, or whatever your maximum effective shooting range is.
 That way, if you were too far away from a bird to flush it on one pause, you may be close enough on the next.
-If you come across a pretty barren stretch where you don’t expect to see birds, you can skip some pauses or move faster to offset the time you spend in high-quality covers.
+If you come across a pretty barren stretch where you don’t expect to see birds, you can skip some pauses or move faster to offset the time you spend in high-quality habitat.

 This is a fantastic solo hunting tactic when you have no human or canine hunting partner to flush birds for you.
 It’s also deadly on young and uneducated birds at the beginning of the season and can work throughout the fall.